fogg-lab/gene-platform/README.md

   `# One of the following commands (depends on whether you are using Docker or Singularity):`
   `docker build -t gene-platform-image .`
   `sudo singularity build gene-platform-image.sif singularity.def`
-  *Note*: It can take an hour or longer to build the image.

 3. Run the container
   `# One of the following:`